 Commuter students are important members of the Daemen College campus community.
 Being connected to the campus and taking advantage of various opportunities and activities can really enhance your college experience.
 All students can participate in Daemen's clubs and organizations, student government, College committees, campus events and activities, athletic events, and community service opportunities.

 Here are some tips on how to get involved:

 Events on Campus

 Remember to check the Events page to learn about events on campus.
 Also regularly check your Daemen email, as messages about campus events and activities happen almost daily.
 Make sure you invite your family to join in our Homecoming & Family Weekend activities in November, and the many College events throughout the year that are open to the public.

 Student organizations are not just for resident students!
 Each academic department has a related student organization, plus there are many special interest clubs, Greek organizations, and College Committees you can be a part of.
 Getting involved with student organizations is a great way to meet other students and fellow classmates.
 You can also apply to become a member of student government, the Orientation staff or many of the other leadership opportunities available on campus.

 Working on campus lets you get to know the campus better and meet new people.
 Spending extra time on campus will help you become more acquainted with the college and the people who work here.
 Not eligible for a work-study position through Financial Aid?
 Daemen's Food Service Office also often has positions available for students.

 Start a Study Group

-Many of your fellow classmates will be with you on campus throughout you journey at college.
+Many of your fellow classmates will be with you on campus throughout your journey at college.
 Daemen's Research and Information Commons (RIC) is the heart of the campus and where many students spend a great deal of time.
 Join your peers at the library or campus lounges and study together.
-This is a great way to connect with classmates outside the classroom, and work on achieving many of your academic goals together.
+This is a great way to connect with classmates outside the classroom, as you work on achieving many of your academic goals together.
 You will find working together with your classmates invaluable, and they will feel the same about you.